What to Know About Reverse Mortgages

 What is a Reverse Mortgage?

-A reverse mortgage allows homeowners 62 years and older with significant home equity to borrow against the value of their home to give them greater financial flexibility.
-It is a home-secured loan that can turn part of the investment you’ve built up in your house into funds you can use today as fixed monthly payments, or a line of credit that will be there when you need it.
+A reverse mortgage is a home-secured loan that can turn part of the investment you’ve built up in your house into funds that you can use today.
+You may receive the funds as fixed monthly payments, or as a line of credit that will be available when you need it.

 How Does a Reverse Mortgage Work?